SargeyWargey/Homoothya/Story/Drafts/Chapter_09.md

 "Read it to me," she said.

 I smoothed the first page against the table.
 My hands shook slightly.
 These were not just words.
-They were the testimony of elders who had trusted me with their memories, the accounting of promises broken and lives lost.
+They were the testimony, the accounting of promises broken and lives lost.
 If I had failed to honor them, I didn't know how I would face her.

 "Mike."
 Chehata's voice was gentle.
 "Read."